tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

     enum {
         cid_immediate(0), cid_spare(1), (255)
     } ConnectionIdUsage;

+    opaque ConnectionId<0..2^8-1>;

     struct {
-        opaque cid<0..2^8-1>;
+        ConnectionIds cids<0..2^16-1>;
         ConnectionIdUsage usage;
     } NewConnectionId;

 cid
-: Indicates the CID which the sender wishes the peer to use.
+: Indicates the set of CIDs which the sender wishes the peer to use.

 usage
-: Indicates whether the new CID should be used immediately or is a spare.
-If usage is set to "cid_immediate", then the new CID MUST be used immediately for all future records.
-If it is set to "cid_spare", then either CID MAY be used.
+: Indicates whether the new CIDs should be used immediately or are spare.
+If usage is set to "cid_immediate", then one of the new CID MUST be used immediately for all future records.
+If it is set to "cid_spare", then either existing or new CID MAY be used.
 {:br}

+Endpoints SHOULD use receiver-provided CIDs in the order they were provided.
+Endpoints MUST NOT have more than one NewConnectionId message outstanding.

 If the client and server have negotiated the "connection_id" extension, either side can request a new CID using the RequestConnectionId message.

 %%% Connection ID Management
     struct {
+      uint8 num_cids;
     } RequestConnectionId;

+num_cids
+: The number of CIDs desired.

-Endpoints SHOULD respond to RequestConnectionId by sending a NewConnectionId with usage "cid_spare" as soon as possible.
-Note that an endpoint MAY ignore requests, which it considers excessive (though they MUST be ACKed as usual).
+Endpoints SHOULD respond to RequestConnectionId by sending a NewConnectionId with usage "cid_spare" containing num_cid CIDs soon as possible.
+Endpoints MUST NOT send a RequestConnectionId message when an existing request is still unfulfilled; this implies that endpoints needs to request new CIDs well in advance.
+An endpoint MAY ignore requests, which it considers excessive (though they MUST be ACKed as usual).

 Endpoints MUST NOT send either of these messages if they did not negotiate a connection ID.
 If an implementation receives these messages when connection IDs